dfe-analytical-services/explore-education-statistics/tests/robot-tests/scripts/visual-testing/README.md

 #### Visually compare images

-Now that we have a set of "before" and "after" snapshot images in the two `snapshots-<yyyy-MM-dd hh:mm:ss>` folders, we're able to visually compare them to ensure that only expected changes are present.
+Now that we have a set of "before" and "after" snapshot images in the two snapshot folders, we're able to visually compare them to ensure that only expected changes are present.

 From the `tests/robot-tests/scripts/visual-testing` folder, run: